Frequently Asked Questions

 WHAT DOES DOCUMENTARY COMPLIANCE MEASURE?

 Documentary compliance captures the time and cost associated with compliance with the documentary requirements of all government agencies of the origin economy, the destination economy and any transit economies.
 The aim is to measure the total burden of preparing the bundle of documents that will enable completion of the international trade for the product and partner pair assumed in the case study.
 A document is defined as any piece of information that is required by a government agency.
-The time and cost for documentary compliance include the time and cost for obtaining documents, preparing documents, processing documents, presenting documents, and submitting documents.
+The time and cost for documentary compliance include the time and cost for obtaining, preparing, processing, presenting and submitting documents.
 All electronic submissions of information requested by any government agency in connection with the shipment are considered to be documents obtained, prepared and submitted during the export or import process.

 WHAT DOES DOMESTIC TRANSPORT MEASURE?